pkeffect/ComfyUI-Internode/README.md

 **Node:** `InternodeAceStepGenerator`

-This node runs the **ACE-Step** latent diffusion model locally on your GPU to generate music.
+A native implementation of the **ACE-Step** latent diffusion model for audio.
+It runs locally on your GPU to generate music.

 *   **`prompt`**: Describes the genre, mood, instrumentation, and tempo.
     *   *Example:* "Techno, 140 BPM, Aggressive, Industrial, Dark, Synthesizer"